mohdrashid/PHPRouter/README.md

 PHPRouter is a simple routing extension for PHP inspired by express framework in Node.JS.
+Complex routing methods are still under development.

 <a name="install"></a>
 ## Installation